mlip-cmu/book/08-thinking-like-a-software-architect.md

   * *Alternatives:* Ping/echo tactic where the monitoring component requests responses.

-**Example of a machine-learning design pattern for reproducibility: The Feature Store pattern**
+**Example of a machine-learning design pattern for reuse: The Feature Store pattern**

   * *Name:* Feature Store.